MSc Planning and Urban Leadership (Distance Learning)

 You will have the opportunity to undertake up to two field trips per year alongside students from other UWE Bristol Planning courses: one within the UK, and the other to a major European city.
-In recent years this has included Amsterdam, Dublin, Bordeaux, Lyon, Nantes, and Copenhagen.
+In recent years the Planning School has visited Amsterdam, Dublin, Bordeaux, Lyon, Nantes, and Copenhagen.
 You will need to cover travel and accommodation expenses yourself.

 You'll also be able to enhance your learning through the vast number of professional and academic journals and databases available online through the UWE Bristol library.

 Learn more about UWE Bristol's facilities and resources.